hamon-in/cpslib/Contributing.md

 1. Install requirements to run tests.
 They're mentioned in `tests/requirements.txt` so `pip install -r tests/requirements.txt` should do it.
-1. Run the tests using `py.test tests` and they should all work fine.
+1. Run the tests using `py.test` and they should all work fine.

 This process of running will be automated but it's that's not done yet.